1st Forfarshire Artillery Volunteers: D-Day

 The Normandy landings were launched on D Day, 6 June 1944.
 76th (H) Field Rgt's Priests were aboard Landing craft tanks (LCTs), from which they gave support fire during the run-in to the shore, then landed shortly after the assault troops of 8th Brigade.
 Of the 18 LCTs taking in 3rd Division's three SP field regiments, six were damaged by enemy fire, five by beach obstacles and three by mines; two of these were total wrecks.
 There were significant casualties among the SP guns and crews.
 3rd Division's advance was slowed by congestion on the beaches and by enemy strongpoints.
 Artillery support and two attacks were required to overcome the strongpoint codenamed 'Hillman', and the division failed in its bid to take Caen in the first day.
 The field guns helped to drive off a tank attack by 21st Panzer Division.
 Over the following days the Germans attempted to drive in the bridgehead over the Orne Canal that had been seized by British airborne troops on D-Day.
 The most serious attack came on 9 June, when 3rd Division's field guns fired 'devastatingly accurate pre-arranged defensive fire' (DF) tasks across the Orne that broke up the attack.

 For the rest of June 3 Division slowly inched forward towards Caen, capturing the Chateau de la Londe after a two-day battle.
-It then took part in Operation Charnwood to capture Caen, which was proceeded by air and naval bombardment before the full artillery barrage opened at 04.20 on 8 July.
+It then took part in Operation Charnwood to capture Caen, which was preceded by air and naval bombardment before the full artillery barrage opened at 04.20 on 8 July.
 The infantry followed the barrage and made good progress, and by the end of the day 3rd Division was pushing along the Orne towards the city centre.
 The operation was completed the following day.
 For Operation Goodwood the division crossed the Orne and attacked along the left flank of the main armoured thrust.
 The infantry attacked behind their barrage at 07.45, and it took all day to work through the villages on the left flank.
 Attempts to advance on the following day failed.
 In early August 3 Division was shifted west to support 11th Armoured Division's thrust towards Mont Pinçon in Operation Bluecoat.

 Shortly afterwards, 21st Army Group broke out of the Normandy bridgehead and began driving across Northern France and Belgium before pausing at the Albert Canal.
 3rd Division played a minor role on the flank of Operation Market Garden (the attempt to seize bridges as far as the Lower Rhine).
 It then endured the low-level winter fighting of 1944–45.